Neat places of geologic interest in and around Clinton County

 However, the deposits are not a direct result of glacial ice movement.
 They derive from the indirect effects associated with the presence of nearby ice and its influence upon the climate affecting the region at the time.
 When the ice sheets were nearby, tundra conditions were the order of the day, and the climate that accompanied the ice extended well beyond glacial margins.
 Conditions were much colder and harsher than anything we presently experience at our latitude and elevation.
 Not only did colder temperatures and less precipitation affect the biota, these factors impacted local weathering processes.
 Thus, "periglacial" (around the glacier) features were generated by processes that were enhanced by the rigorous, cold climatic conditions.

-The effect of this harsh, "ice-age" climate on rocks, soil, and older surficial deposits was to increase the rate of physical disintegration and to facilitate the down-slope movement of debris.
-Under these severe conditions, the subsoil was permanently frozen.
-During the "warmer" months, temperatures rose above and fell below freezing (0˚C/32˚F) many times affecting the surface, but not the subsoil.
-As a result, the freeze-thaw cycle operated then as now, but with greater rigor.
+The effect of this harsh, "ice-age" climate on bedrock, soil, and older surficial deposits was to increase the rate of physical disintegration and to facilitate the down-slope movement of debris.
+The extensive, ridge-top exposures of dense, well cemented sandstone units underwent severe weathering during periods of ice advance and stagnation.
 Water, in the form of rain, snow-melt, and condensation, penetrated even the smallest cracks in exposed rocks.
-As this water froze, it expanded, forcing cracks to widen, and eventually the rocks broke apart.
+Freeze-thaw cycles operated then as now, but with greater rigor.
+As this water froze, it expanded, forcing cracks to widen, eventually splintering even the hardest rock, and generating large volumes of rock debris.
 This process has been variously referred to as frost riving, wedging, shattering, and splitting.

 Over thousands, perhaps tens of thousands of years, these and other weathering processes broke down the rock exposures into the boulders we see today.
 As the extremes of the Ice Age waned, rates of physical weathering and movement decreased, and fine particles and soil filled in the spaces between the larger boulders.
 Throughout central PA, nearly all the steeper mountain slopes are covered with vegetation growing in boulder-rich soils generated by these processes.
 In some places, however, finer materials have not been able to gain a purchase between the boulders.
 As a result, patches like Lock Haven's "bald spot" developed.
 In time, voids will fill in, vegetation with take over, and even the larger boulder surfaces like ours will gradually disappear.